• Skip to primary navigation

 Jump to Recipe·Print Recipe

-This Sticky Honey Garlic Shrimp is made with shrimp, honey, soy sauce, garlic, ginger, oil and can be served on rice.
+This Honey Garlic Shrimp Recipe is made with shrimp, honey, soy sauce, garlic, ginger, oil and can be served on rice.

-This Sticky Honey Garlic Shrimp is made with shrimp, honey, soy sauce, garlic, ginger, oil and can be served on rice.
+This Honey Garlic Shrimp Recipe is made with shrimp, honey, soy sauce, garlic, ginger, oil and can be served on rice.

-If you love this recipe, feel free to try my Seafood Boil Bag or my Chicken and Shrimp Fajitas.
+If you love this recipe, feel free to try my Creamy Shrimp in Coconut Sauce or my Shrimp Scampi.

 Jump to: